Cash Flow: Simplifying And Automating Financial Processes For Accountants

 Utilize automation tools to send prompt invoices and offer convenient payment options to customers, reducing payment delays.
 Consider offering discounts for early payments or implementing late payment penalties to incentivize timely settlements.

-Optimize Payables
+Optimize payables

 Negotiate favorable terms with suppliers to extend payment periods without negatively impacting relationships.
 This approach helps conserve cash and improve working capital efficiency.